This topic refers to different type of policing in fantastical scenarios. The bulk of the entries can be divided between two types:-

 - Police officers with uniquely different abilities such as cyborg replacement parts or where individual officers are afflicted with conditions such as vampirism or lycanthropy.
 A subset of these is devoted to Gonzo Buddy Cop films in which a regular human cop is partnered with someone very different such as an alien, an android, a vampire, a gnome or an orc.

-For discussion on prisons and differing penal systems as they are depicted in fantastic cinema see the theme Prisons.
-For extra-judicial law enforcement – individuals or groups who take enacting law and retribution into their own hands – see Vigilantes.
-The topic also deals only with fantastic and futuristic law enforcement – regular thrillers involving standard law enforcement officials tracking psychos and serial killers is dealt with under Police Procedurals and Serial Killers Thrillers.
+For discussion on prisons and differing penal systems as they are depicted in fantastic cinema see the theme Prisons in Fantastic Cinema.
+For extra-judicial law enforcement – individuals or groups who take enacting law and retribution into their own hands – see Vigilante Films.
+The topic also deals only with fantastic and futuristic law enforcement – regular thrillers involving standard law enforcement officials tracking psychos and serial killers is dealt with under Police Procedurals and Detective Stories and Serial Killer Thrillers.

 Different Police Forces